 What consists of China A50 index?

 There is no single stock market in China, but instead there are two big markets: Shenzen and Shanghai (plus Hongkong that uses its own index to track performance).
-It tracks 50 companies from aforementioned exchanges, and what’s actually nice, these stocks come from class A Share.
+It tracks 50 companies from aforementioned exchanges, and what’s actually nice, these stocks come from class A Share like Alibaba, better known in the west as an owner of Aliexpress.
 Chinese mercantilism, natural for communist states is still going strong, so they protect their market in a form of prohibition of sale of these assets to foreigners.
 So this is basically your chance to invest indirectly in Chinese giants like state controlled banks, construction companies or oil refineries.

 Current Top 5 constituents consists of world’s biggest insurance company (Ping An), huge banks, giant electrical appliance manufacturer with 100 000 employees (produces appliances for Xiaomi) and world’s biggest booze distiller.